jaconstantine/battleship/Readme.md

 #### Coordinate

 A class to hold x,y values.
-Implements hashCode() and overrides equals() so that hashSet can check for equivalence.
+Overrides both hashCode() and equals() so that hashSet can check for equivalence.

 #### Ship